Sherlock Holmes Baffled

-Sherlock Holmes Baffled is a very short American silent film created in 1900 with cinematography by Arthur Marvin.
+Sherlock Holmes Baffled is an American silent trick film created in 1900 with cinematography by Arthur Marvin.
 It is the earliest known film to feature Arthur Conan Doyle's detective character Sherlock Holmes, albeit in a form unlike that of later screen incarnations.
-The inclusion of the character also makes it the first recorded detective film.
 In the film, a thief who can appear and disappear at will steals a sack of items from Sherlock Holmes.
 At each point, Holmes's attempts to thwart the intruder end in failure.

 Originally shown in Mutoscope machines in arcades, Sherlock Holmes Baffled has a running time of 30 seconds.
 Although produced in 1900, it was only registered in 1903, and a copyright notice stating this is seen on some prints.
 The identities of the actors playing the first screen Holmes and his assailant are not recorded.
 Assumed to be lost for many years, the film was rediscovered in 1968 as a paper print in the Library of Congress.